khangtruong2252314/ML-BackProg/README2.md

 ## Dataset \:bar\_chart:

-This project uses curated datasets suitable for binary or multi-class classification tasks.
+This project uses curated datasets *pneumonia* suitable for binary or multi-class classification tasks.
 Each dataset contains feature vectors and corresponding labels.
-Example datasets include subsets of UCI or IMDB sentiment data, preprocessed for use with the models below.
+The dataset is available on Kaggle, via the [link](https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia)

 ## Models \:robot: